Quick answer

 - Stop immediately if the redraw cleanly complements a top-tier normal pull.

-- Stop if the redraw weapon can become your reliable day-one carry and the rest of the account is not dead.
+- Stop if the redraw weapon can become your reliable day-one carry and the rest of the account is usable.

 - Stop if one more redraw cycle is only chasing a prettier ranking, not a better actual account.

-- Reset instead of coping if both the normal reroll and the redraw still leave you without a clear growth lane.
+- Reset if both the normal reroll and the redraw still leave you without a clear main weapon.

 Bad Redraw Habits That Waste Launch Time